Instructor

 Students will be able to:

-5. Critically evaluate the strength of inferences drawn from statistical models by testing major assumptions and assessing performance.
+5. Critically evaluate the strength of inferences drawn from statistical models by testing assumptions and assessing performance.

 Prerequisites